 PhD researcher and responsible of Task 1.1 (Social Image, Photojournalism and Documentary Film).

 Amanda Bernal is an anthropologist, visual facilitator, and cultural manager.
-She also has extensive experience as a photographer and photojournalist.
-As a cultural manager, Bernal is the co-director of the Lumínic photography platform and festival.
-As a visual facilitator, she usually runs participatory photography workshops specialising in mental health.
+She also has an extensive experience as a photographer.
+Bernal is the co-director of the Lumínic photography platform and festival, conducting curating and production duties, among others.
+She usually runs participatory photography workshops and participates in anthropology and photography conferences.
+Her recent research involved the relations between photography and health during the Covid-19 pandemic.
+Currently, she is investigating how trust is generated in documentary photography and film.

 Mihai Andrei Leaha